Updated: Apr 12

 The popularity of the game as well as the silly amounts of money involved have meant that loads of research has been done in an attempt to reduce football injuries.
 A few years ago researchers from F-MARC, the Oslo Sports Trauma Research Centre and the Santa Monica Orthopaedic and Sports Medicine Research Foundation collaborated and developed the FIFA 11+ complete warm-up programme.

-The 11+ can reduce injuries in young female players
+The 11+ can reduce injuries in players of all ages

 What is the FIFA 11+ programme?

 It is a 20 minute warm-up programme and should be completed at least twice a week before training.
 FIFA advises that prior to matches, only the running exercises (parts 1 and 3) should be performed.

 A key point in the programme is that it has to be performed using the proper technique.
 You should pay attention to correct posture and good body control, including straight leg alignment, knee-over-toe position and soft landings.

 Part I: Running exercises at a slow speed combined with active stretching and controlled partner contacts.

 Part II: Six sets of exercises.
 The exercises focus on core and leg strength, balance, plyometrics and agility.
 Each of these exercises also include three levels of progression with the aim to ensure that a player continually improves.

 Part III: Running exercises at moderate/high speed combined with planting/cutting movements.